pratik98/pratik98.github.com/portfolio.md

 <hr>

 # Data About India - Geo-Spatial Maps #
-This Side project is my humble effort to answer some very basic questions about India using data visualizations and statistics.
-I constantly look for data-sets and data sources related to India on web and try to come up with some insights and easy to understand visualizations.
+This Side project is my effort to answer some very basic questions about India using data visualizations and statistics.
+I constantly look for datasets and data sources related to India on web and try to come up with some insights and easy to understand visualizations.

 All Visualizations are available on my [Data About India Blog.](https://dataaboutindia.wordpress.com/)